-If you would like the college to conduct an investigation, you have the right to have an advisor with you at all meetings.
-The RESTORE advocate can fill this role.
-Two investigators will be assigned, who will talk to you and take your statement, ask you for witness names, and any documentary evidence (including text and social media messages) you might have.
-The investigators will talk to the person accused ("respondent") and will follow the same process with them.
+Two investigators will be assigned and will talk to the complainant, take their statement, ask for witness names, and request any documentary evidence (including text and social media messages).
+The investigators will also talk to you and follow the same process.
 The investigators are neutral and will not make any findings.
-When the investigation is completed (it usually takes several weeks, and investigators may need to talk to you to ask some follow up questions), the investigators will write a report and may recommend a hearing.
+When the investigation is completed (it usually takes several weeks, and investigators may need to talk to you to ask some follow up questions), the investigators will write a report and may recommend a hearing

-The standard of evidence for any Student Conduct or Title IX Grievance Policy hearing is preponderance of the evidence ("more likely than not").
-If a hearing is held, the hearing officer or hearing board will review the case and make a determination about whether it is more likely than not that the Student Code of Conduct, Title IX Policy, or both, was violated.
+The standard of evidence for any Student Conduct or Title IX Grievance hearing is preponderance of the evidence ("more likely than not").
+If a hearing is held, the hearing officer or hearing board will review the case and make a determination about whether it is more likely than not that the Title IX Policy, Student Code of Conduct, or both, was/were violated.

 During the COVID-19 pandemic, all hearings will be virtual, held over Zoom.
 The hearing is closed, meaning that only the parties, advisors, the Title IX Coordinator, and the hearing officer or board are allowed to be present throughout the hearing.
 If a witness appears, they will do so only to give their statement and answer questions, then they will leave.
-A hearing officer or board will ask you, the respondent, and witnesses some questions.
+A hearing officer or board will ask the complainant, you, and witnesses some questions.

 The process is different, depending on whether the Title IX Grievance Policy or the Student Code of Conduct procedures are followed.
 If the Title IX Grievance Policy is followed, then advisors of the parties will be able to directly cross-examine the other party and witnesses.
-If the Student Code of Conduct process is followed, then the hearing officer/board will ask all questions that one party has for the other party and witnesses.
+If the Student Code of Conduct process is followed, the hearing officer/board will ask all questions that one party has for the other party and witnesses.

-Both parties are provided with a memorandum decision within fifteen business days of the hearing and both have a right to appeal.
+Both parties are provided with a decision within thirty business days of the hearing and both have a right to appeal.